SECURITIES AND EXCHANGE COMMISSION

 The information set forth in Item 1A, “Risk Factors,” is incorporated in this Item by reference.

 We make available free of charge on or through our website, www.escotechnologies.com, our annual report on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended, as well as our recent Proxy Statements for meetings of our shareholders, as soon as reasonably practicable after we file or furnish this material to the Securities and Exchange Commission.
 Information contained on our website is not incorporated into this Report.

 Information about our Executive Officers

-The following sets forth certain information as of the date of this report with respect to our executive officers.
+The following sets forth certain information as of the date of this report with respect to the persons who are, or who have been selected to become, our executive officers.
 These officers are elected annually to terms which expire at the first meeting of the Board of Directors held after the Annual Meeting of Stockholders.